Tag Archives: Local Search

 Roofing Reviews Survey (2020 Independent Marketing Study)

-Reviews and Consumer Research
+Reviews & Consumer Behavior

 • Do consumers routinely check online reviews before selecting a contractor?